-ACCESS TO CARE Access to care is an issue that typically impacts all of the other community health needs on our list.
+ACCESS TO CARE

+Access to care is an issue that typically impacts all of the other community health needs on our list.
 It is the degree to which individuals and groups are able to obtain a broad range of healthcare without excessive economic strain.
-According to the community input we received, a lack of income and health insurance were identified as issues.
+According to the community input we received, use of the emergency department, a lack of dental insurance and lack of mental health care were identified as issues.
 Quantitatively, lack of insurance, previously a large barrier, appears to be less of an issue.
-Although improving, Grady still leads our area with the highest percent of uninsured under age 65.
 Nationally, the percent of uninsured under age 65 was at 8.6% in 2020.
 Comparatively, county and state percentages are above.

-UNINSURED, UNDER AGE 65: 2019-2021 Source: University of Wisconsin Population Health Institute
+UNINSURED, UNDER AGE 65: 2019-2021

+Source: University of Wisconsin Population Health Institute